gtri/scrimmage/README.md

     source ~/.scrimmage/setup.bash
     scrimmage ./missions/straight-no-gui.xml

+When SCRIMMAGE is built with both GUI backends, VTK remains the default GUI path.
+Use `--ogre` to opt into the Ogre-Next backend explicitly:

+    scrimmage ./missions/straight.xml
+    scrimmage --ogre ./missions/straight.xml

+If `enable_gui:=false` is set in the mission or on the command line, backend selection is ignored and headless behavior is unchanged.

 If you want to see the scrimmage mission on your host, you can do the following:

 1. Allow docker to connect to your local display